NVIDIA/TensorRT/tools/Polygraphy/polygraphy/tools/multi_device/README.md

     "k_seq_len_idx": 0,
     "v_seq_len_idx": 0,
     "kv_rank": null,
-    "reduce_scatter_reduce_op": "max",
     "polygraphy_class": "ShardHints"
 }
 ```

-- `parallelism`: Type of parallelism (e.g., CP/DP/PP).
-Currently, only CP is supported
+- `parallelism`: Type of parallelism: `CP` (context parallelism) or `TP` (tensor parallelism)
-- `group_size`: Number of GPUs model will be run on.
-0 indiciates all available GPUs will run.
-- `root`: Root rank for collectives
-- `groups`: Indices of NCCL groups in which collective operations will run.
-A value of [] indicates collective operations will run on all ranks with no grouping.
 - `attention_layers`: List of attention layer configs:
   - `q`: Name of the Q tensor
   - `gather_kv`: Whether to all-gather K/V
   - `gather_q`: Whether to all-gather Q
+  - `replace`: (Optional) What (if any) replacement should be performed on this attention layer
+- `dist_collectives`: Configuration of DistCollective ops.
+  - `group_size`: Number of GPUs model will be run on.
+0 indicates all available GPUs will run.
+  - `root`: Root rank for collectives.
+  - `nb_rank`: Number of ranks for DistCollective op.
+  - `reduce_op`: Reduction operator to be used on reduce-scatter nodes.
+  - `groups`: Indices of NCCL groups in which collective operations will run.
+A value of [] indicates collective operations will run on all ranks with no grouping.
 - `inputs`: List of tensors that should be reduce-scattered.
   - `name`: Name of tensor.
   - `seq_len_idx`: Index of dimension that represents sequence length for this input tensor.
 A non-zero index will cause transpose tensors to be inserted before and after the DistCollective node to transpose the tensor to have sequence length be the first dimension.